BossRighteous/GroovyMiSTerCommand/README.md

         [Full Titles Set].gmc
 ```

-To keep the Core's command logic simplified, companion server-side scripts can be used to populate this original listing set as well as duped categorizational directories
+To keep the Core's command logic simplified, companion server-side scripts can be used to populate this original listing set as well as duped categorizational directories.
+It is unclear to me if a file browsing interface would support symlinks but <1kb file dupes even in the thousands aren't the end of the world.

 ```
 /media/fat/games/GroovyMAME/